Skip to the main content

 Meet Michele Jones

 In her current role, Michele Jones is responsible for Professional Development and wants teachers to feel confident in assessing their students without adding to their workload.
 The word assessment often comes with baggage because it’s been used in ways that aren’t helpful for students or teachers.
 But when I picked Jones’ brain about formative assessment, she expressed ideas that will help those of us in the classroom focus on what our students need and how we can reach them.
-She knows formative assessment is the key to help teachers improve instruction, grow more informed learners, and form deeper relationships with our students and their families.
+She knows formative assessment is the key to helping teachers improve instruction, grow more informed learners, and form deeper relationships with our students and their families.

 Formative Assessment Routines

 When Michele Jones talks about formative assessment, she lights up.
 She knows when done well and used consistently, students and teachers will feel empowered.
 Have you ever wondered what it looks like in class?
-She gives us a few examples but keep in mind it’s conversations that happen between teachers and students, whether individually, small groups, or classwide.
+She gives us a few examples but keep in mind it’s conversations that happen between teachers and students, whether individually, in small groups, or classwide.

-Jones also mentions the 25% Rule that she credits to Dylan Wiliam and a training with the Alberta Assessment Consortium.
+Jones also mentions the 25% Rule that she credits to Dylan Wiliam and training with the Alberta Assessment Consortium.
 This rule states, “25% of assessment should be detailed teacher feedback, 25% of assessment should be skimmed and summarized for whole class feedback, and 25% of assessment should be peer feedback, and the last 25% is self-assessment/reflection.

 Want to know what formative assessment during lessons looks like?
-It’s feedback that is as simple as thumbs up or holding numbers/letters to the chest using multiple choice.
+It’s feedback that is as simple as a thumbs up or holding numbers/letters to the chest using multiple choice.
 It could also be a partner activity like “write all you know using letters A-Z to activate prior knowledge.”
-Jones shares that a teacher can use classroom debates with strongly agree/disagree and why using movement as students to go to a side of the room they agree with.
+Jones shares that a teacher can use classroom debates with strongly agree/disagree and use movement as students to go to a side of the room they agree with.

 If looking for more routines, Jones suggests checking out Project Zero’s Thinking Routines Toolbox, too.